Philanthropic Support for Michigan Tech Continues Strong

 “I am honored by the Board’s expression of belief in me and our leadership team at Michigan Tech,” said Mroz.
 “These are challenging times, and the Board’s unwavering support for our strategic direction is vital and encouraging.”

 In other business, the Board

 • Approved 2011 capital outlay project requests totaling more than $130 million, to complete phase two of the College of Sciences and Arts’ Center for Integrated Learning and Information Technology (phase one was completed in 2005); renovation and expansion of Dillman Hall for the Department of Civil and Environmental Engineering; renovation of the Academic Office Building for the School of Business and Economics; and an addition to the Mechanical Engineering-Engineering Mechanics building to house a Manufacturing Research Center.

 • Learned from David Reed, vice president for research, that research awards at Michigan Tech topped $53 million in fiscal year 2009, a 28 percent increase over FY2008.

 • Approved emeritus rank for five retiring professors: Richard E. Brown and John G. Williams, Chemistry; John L. Lowther, Computer Science; Randall Friesinger, Humanities; and Edward Nadgorny, Physics.

 • Approved granting of honorary doctorates in business to George J. Butvilas and David J. Brule, Sr. Butvilas is chair of the Michigan Tech Fund and keynote speaker at the University’s December 2009 Commencement.
-Brule is a Michigan Tech alumnus and a former member of the University's Board of Control.
+Brule is a Michigan Tech alumnus and a former member of the University's Board of Trustees.
 He is president and CEO of Northern Star Industries, which he founded.

 • Extended the current Capital Campaign to at least June 30, 2013, due to economic and market downturns and to the fundraising staff’s continuing development of new and promising prospects.